 PALSavesKids locksmith program to save kids and pets locked in cars

 Pop-A-Lock offers the PALSavesKids program in communities throughout the United States, as reported by Fox 10 Phoenix.
 For the program, locksmiths drop everything and rush to a hot car if there is a child or a pet locked in it.
 PALSavesKids, founded in 1991 by law enforcement officers, opens locks on a 24/7 basis, free of charge, in participating locations.

 Brian Borden, a locksmith from Pop-A-Lock, stated, “I’ve got my lock pick.
 We’ll come in.
 I’ll get it set up, and I’ll work my way through the lock.”
 He followed that with, “Every second counts.
 That’s why we prioritize that job and head straight out to unlock it.
 We also recommend if the vehicle is not running and it is an emergency to also contact the authorities.”

 Many children and pets die each year of heatstroke when locked in a car

 PALSavesKids addresses a serious problem.
-According to the National Safety Council, 38 children under 15 die every year in the U.S. from heatstroke after being left in a vehicle.
+According to the National Safety Council, 38 children under 15 die every year in the U.S. from heatstroke while trapped in a hot car.
 PETA claims that in 2021, there were 59 known instances of animals and other pets dying in the U.S. from heatstroke in cars.
 However, that latter figure is likely higher due to many unreported cases.

 “Several times a month, we get calls for kids.
 We prioritize that call and head straight over, and get it open obviously.
 As it heats up, getting that kid out or pet out as quick as possible is ideal,” said Bordon.
 Another locksmith from Pop-A-Lock, Page Chase, said, “In 2021 alone, we saved 8,000 kids.”